 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Elida has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Elida has few renters and college students.
 But the biggest reason it is quieter in Elida than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Elida may be for you.

-In terms of college education, Elida is nearly on par with the US average for all cities of 21.84%: 18.13% of adults 25 and older in Elida have a bachelor's degree or advanced degree.
+The percentage of adults in Elida who are college-educated is close to the national average for all communities of 21.84%: 20.57% of the adults in Elida have a bachelor's degree or advanced degree.

-Elida is a very ethnically-diverse town.
+Elida is an extremely ethnically-diverse town.
 The people who call Elida home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elida residents report their race to be White.
 Elida also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.78% of the town’s residents.
-Important ancestries of people in Elida include English, Italian, Irish, German, and Portuguese.
+People of Hispanic or Latino origin account for 33.77% of the town’s residents.
+Important ancestries of people in Elida include English, Irish, Italian, German, and Portuguese.

 The most common language spoken in Elida is English.
 Other important languages spoken here include Spanish and Italian.